eoinkelly/notes/ruby/what-makes-good-tests.md

             * can be faster than factories
         * "self priming tests"
             * you have to use the app UI to get the app into a state that you can run the test
+            * you have to do this if you need to test something in production
 * superlinear build slowdown
     * the time a single test takes to run is
         * app time + test time + setup and teardown time